 How to conduct retention analysis

 The key to getting the most of your retention analysis is conducting it regularly.
-Customer behavior changes as does your offering.
-Seeing the full picture is only possible when you analyze continuously.
+Customer behavior changes over time and so does your product offering.
+Seeing the full picture is only possible when you analyze customer cohorts consistently and continuously.

 Calculate you retention rate

 Your customer retention rate is the starting point of any retention analysis.
 You need to know how many customers are staying and how many are leaving.
 Even if the rate is satisfactory, you still need the analysis to continue keeping it this way.

 Customer retention can have a slightly different meaning for different companies.
 What do you expect to achieve by improving the customer retention rate?

 Spend less money on customer retention

 Depending on how big your clients are, you may want to calculate revenue (also called dollar) retention along with the customer retention rate.
 Losing one big customer may affect the revenue tremendously while increasing the customer retention insignificantly.